About the Cumberland River…

 The trip covered approximately 500 miles, included a three-night stop in Nashville where the men’s wives met them to enjoy the Grand Ol’ Opry, and featured an overnight at Granville to experience the Saturday night bluegrass music at the Sutton General Store.

 Gainesboro was the next stop on Sunday.
 The two men climbed muddy banks and walked to the square, where they enjoyed the unique atmosphere.

 “No matter which way we went around that square it was an uphill trip,” Cowan said with humor.
 “We thought that was interesting.”

 A broken bracket on one of the twin diesels that power the boat caused them to anchor for the night just above the mouth of the Roaring river.

 So, the next morning, Beberniss removed the bracket and climbed the bank to the Neilson factory, where shop personnel welded the broken part.
-As a result, Annie to continue her journey up river to their final destination here.
+As a result, Annie and her crew continued the journey up river to their final destination here.